HussainDzaki/Efficiency-Comparison-Between-RLE-Fibonacci-and-RLE-Huffman-Coding-in-Grayscale-Image-Compression/README.md

 - **RLE + Huffman Encoding**
 - **Basic RLE using fixed-length binary encoding**

-These methods are evaluated on two image scales: a **small 800-bit synthetic test** and a **large 1,036,800-bit real image**, with analysis of compression ratio and size reduction.
+These methods are evaluated on two image scales: a **small 800-bit test**  with analysis of compression ratio and size reduction.

 ## 📁 Repository Structure
 ├── compress_fibonacci.py   # RLE + Fibonacci encoding implementation